backus/cstimer-makeover/README.md

 # CSTimer Makeover

-Opinionated chrome extension for restyling [cstimer](https://cstimer.net).
+Opinionated chrome extension for re-styling [CSTimer](https://cstimer.net).
+You can install it [on the Chrome store](https://chrome.google.com/webstore/detail/cstimer-makeover/omchdkmkmadmhkaamhpojgldknpihgcg).

 ## Before